Kraymond1738/LearnHub/README.md

 ## The Story

 First, We are passionate about fostering a love for learning and empowering individuals to reach their full potential.
 We believe that education should be accessible to everyone, which is why we offer a diverse range of online courses in various subjects and disciplines.
+A lot of individuals out there, working-class, overaged, unprivileged, both disabled and handicaped are not opportuned to access a physical school.
 Our platform is designed to provide a seamless learning experience, with interactive lessons, engaging content, and expert instructors.
 Whether you're looking to enhance your professional skills, explore new hobbies, or pursue academic interests, LearnHub is here to support you on your learning journey.
 Join our vibrant community of learners and embark on a path of continuous growth and discovery

 That is why we are LearnHub!